-And we’ll set this forms name to… “Pump Detail”
+And we’ll set this forms name to “Pump Detail”.

-…and in the runtime parameters, we’ll identify… who to send the form to… which will be our tech, and we’ll set the payload… or form details, to the form we created in the RCS editor which we called ”Pump Detail”
+Back in our collaboration we’ll add a Notification activity we’ll configure the mobile notification with a Title: Pump Issue, a body which will include the pumps name, and indicate that it is experiencing a technical issue and in the runtime parameters, we’ll identify who to send the form to which will be our tech, and we’ll set the payload or form details, to the form we created in the RCS editor which we called ”Pump Detail”.

-At the same time, lets make sure we know where this person is in relation to the pump.
+At the same time, let’s make sure we know where this person is in relation to the pump.
 To do this will add a location tracking activity which uses the technicians mobile device for location updates.
-We’ll call it trackTech
+We’ll call it trackTech.

-We could configure things like the desired accuracy, the proximity to the destination that triggers an arrival event, and some other parameters, but in this example we’ll just take the defaults
+We could configure things like the desired accuracy, the proximity to the destination that triggers an arrival event, and some other parameters, but in this example we’ll just take the defaults.

-For the runtime parameters we need to supply the users who we want to track which in this case is just our tech and the destination which is the pumps location, we’ll also add the ability to send a text message to our technician when they are in close proximity to the pump
+For the runtime parameters we need to supply the users who we want to track which in this case is just our tech and the destination which is the pumps location, we’ll also add the ability to send a text message to our technician when they are in close proximity to the pump.

-we’ll add an event task, and set the event type to arrival, and the task type to service.
-For the service name we’ll choose sendTextMessage
+We’ll add an event task, and set the event type to arrival, and the task type to service.
+For the service name we’ll choose sendTextMessage.

-This custom service takes 2 parameters, the message that we want to send, which we’ll set to “You have arrived at your destination”, and the username that we want to send the text message to which we’ll set as a reference to our tech that was previously assigned to the collaboration
+This custom service takes 2 parameters, the message that we want to send, which we’ll set to “You have arrived at your destination”, and the username that we want to send the text message to which we’ll set as a reference to our tech that was previously assigned to the collaboration.

 Our application will now collaborate with a technician when our Danger situation is triggered by using a mobile application to send detail to the technician, as well as provide location tracking so that our technician will know when they are in close proximity to the pump.

-Feel free to proceed to the next video in this series.
+Proceed to the next video in this series.